Load balancing medical imaging systems: PACS, VNA, DICOM, XDS & HL7

 |443||TCP/HTTPS||Client viewer connectivity|

-Loadbalancer.org specializes in load balancing healthcare applications and are the only vendor with native support.
+Loadbalancer.org specializes in load balancing healthcare applications and is the only vendor with native support.
 In order to support such an array of different applications, we use a variety of load balancing methods including Layer 4 DR, Layer 4 NAT and Layer 7 SNAT modes.